dmbarbour/wikilon/docs/AwelonLang.md

 Naively, a record could be encoded as an association list, and a variant as a function that selects and applies a handler from an association list.
 However, the specific concrete choice of "association list" can be awkward for many use cases, as would other specific choices like "trie".

 I propose instead that Awelon favors record *constructors* - i.e. we use `[[A] "a" put [B] "b" put ...](record)`.
 The block represents a function writing to an opaque record representation (perhaps a trie).
 The `(record)` annotation then indicates that this function should have the type of a simple record constructor, and informs our runtime to use an accelerated record representation.
 This preserves commutative behavior and error semantics of `put` operations, and simplifies functional abstraction of records.
 Record constructors are also easy to recognize and manipulate through a projectional editor.

-## Arrays and In-Place Mutation

-Awelon doesn't have an array data type.
-But between annotations and accelerators, we can impose an array representation for some lists, such that we can access data in near-constant time.
-With further support from our runtime and annotations, it is feasible to track uniqueness of our memory reference such that *modifying* the array can be implemented as an efficient in-place mutation.
-(This might be understood as a garbage-collector optimization: GC the old value and allocate the new with the modification in place.)
-Arrays are the obvious low-hanging fruit, but similar benefits might be achieved for records.

-Of course, arrays won't replace use of persistent data structures.
-The latter are more flexible and have nicer properties at large scales (e.g. relating to memoization, stowage, or progressive disclosure).
-I would recommend arrays where they're relatively small (like leaves of a rope) or when we want a tight in-place update loop (like a union-find algorithm).

 ## Data Representation